StoDevX/referee-take1/README.md

 You're no fun, are you?
 Fine.
 If you must know, it's part of a new feedback system for CS courses at St. Olaf.

+## Contributing

+We've got a Python virtual environment set up for this, so that you don't need to muck with your global python installation:

+    source bin/activate       # bash
+    source bin/activate.csh   # csh
+    source bin/activate.fish  # fish

+After you're in the venv, make sure to install the requirements we have:

+    pip install -r requirements.txt

 ## Outline

 Goal: Provide more immediate feedback to students about their homework submissions.